Tyler Hubby – director / writer / editor

 He founded the Burning Bridges agency to form new, risk taking solutions in fundraising, promotion and production of art, film and third sector enterprise with clients such as: London’s contemporary image making specialists no.w.here; creative media for social change experts Threshold Studios; independent production company Fifth Column Films; and acclaimed trouble maker, netart, data sculpture, and networked space artist Stanza, among many others.

 Christine Beebe – producer

 Christine Beebe is an LA-based independent producer who produced her first documentary film, F*CK (D. Steve Anderson; AFI Fest, SxSW) while receiving her Master’s degree from California Institute of the Arts before directing her own documentary film, Felix Austria!
 (Hotdocs 2013).
-Her current projects include the documentary features Once I Was: the Hal Ashby Story (D. Amy Scott) and Pigeon Kings (D. Milena Pastreich).
+Her current projects include the documentary features Hal (Sundance 2018, D. Amy Scott) and Pigeon Kings (D. Milena Pastreich).
 Hailing from the San Francisco tech boom of the ‘90s, she puts her background to work as she directs and produces online episodic series for companies such as WIRED Digital, MTV Other and Interscope Records.
 Her most recent series, We’ve Been Around (D. Rhys Ernst; Frameline, Outfest Audience Award winner, GLAAD Special Recognition Award winner) was produced for Focus Features.